-Lang’s New York location offers unparalleled opportunities for undergraduates studying the arts.
-The city provides a wealth of cultural resources of all kinds: theater and dance performances, opera and classical music concerts, jazz and popular music events, commercial and avant-garde cinema, world-class museums and cutting-edge art galleries, lectures and literary readings.
-Students can take advantage of these resources through out-and-about courses such as "Arts in NYC" or "Lang at the Guggenheim."
+Lang’s New York location provides unparalleled opportunities for undergraduates studying the arts.
+The city offers a wealth of cultural resources of all kinds: theater and dance performances, opera and classical music concerts, jazz and popular music events, commercial and avant-garde cinema, world-class museums and cutting-edge art galleries, lectures and literary readings.
+Students can take advantage of these resources through out-and-about courses such as Arts in NYC and Lang at the Guggenheim.
 They also rehearse and perform at venues such as New York Live Arts and La MaMa Experimental Theater.
-Many Arts majors are further active throughout the city as interns, gallery assistants, reviewers, DJs, and club promoters.
+Many Arts majors are engaged with the city's arts scene as interns, gallery assistants, reviewers, DJs, and club promoters.

-With its tradition of innovation in the arts from Martha Graham to John Cage, The New School today provides a wide range of arts courses to Lang College students.
-Mannes is the university’s classical music conservatory with an Extension Division where students can take additional music courses and private lessons.
-The Jazz and Contemporary Music program presents numerous concerts both on campus and in the city.
-Parsons offers courses, exhibitions, and lectures in the visual arts, while the New School’s Drama program presents theater performances.
-There are numerous shared courses in these divisions for Lang students each semester.
-There is also the five-year BA/BFA program whereby students combine a BA degree from Lang with a BFA from Parsons or the Jazz and Contemporary Music program.
+Home to such prominent figures as Martha Graham and John Cage, The New School has a long tradition of innovation in the arts.
+Today the university offers a wide range of arts courses to Lang students.
+At the Extension Division of Mannes, the university’s classical music conservatory, students can take additional music courses and private lessons.
+The New School for Jazz and Contemporary Music presents numerous concerts, both on campus and in venues around the city.
+Parsons offers courses, exhibitions, and lectures in the visual arts, and the New School’s Drama program presents theater performances.
+Numerous shared courses in these divisions are offered for Lang students each semester.
+Lang students can also enroll in the five-year BA/BFA program, in which they combine a BA degree from Lang with a BFA from Parsons or The New School for Jazz and Contemporary Music.